Daniel-Vick/chat-app/README.md

 ## Viewing the app for development

-To run the frontend only app use the following command from inside the aero-tiny-chat directory
+To run the frontend only app use the following commands from inside the aero-tiny-chat directory
 run:

+    npm install
     yarn start